 Within the perimeters of my style is a classic or traditional influence.
 Through a wide range of subjects, the overarching theme is that of peace.
 Another is the belief that art is synonymous with the ideal and portrayal of beauty.

 I see my purpose as an artist as a call to inspirational and enriching moments in a world of conflict, emotional turmoil, and stress.
 In my struggle with anxiety, art is a means for me to connect with the community.
-If you are curious how faith can overcome mental and emotional issues you may read my blog article Overcoming Mental and Emotional Illness through Faith.
+If you are curious how faith can overcome mental and emotional issues, the blog article Overcoming Mental and Emotional Illness through Faith explores this, from my blog Living in the Light of Grace.

 If you have any questions or prayer requests, you can contact me at firstname.lastname@example.org.
 I would be happy to connect with you.